KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Conclusion

 \section{Conclusion}

-In this paper, we addressed the fundamental inefficiency of indiscriminate writing in long-context inference by formalizing \textit{KV Admission} as a critical third primitive alongside Selection and Eviction.
-We introduced Write-Gated KV (WG-KV), a lightweight, learnable mechanism that predicts token utility at the point of generation.
-By aggressively filtering out noise before it enters memory, WG-KV achieves substantial reductions in memory usage and latency while preserving accuracy.
-Our results, particularly the composability with read-time selection methods, demonstrate that \textit{learning what to write, then reading only what is needed}, constitutes a principled recipe for scalable inference.
+In this paper, we address the fundamental inefficiency of indiscriminate writing by formalizing KV Admission as a critical third primitive alongside Selection and Eviction.
+We introduce Write-Gated KV (WG-KV), a learnable mechanism that filters noise pre-write, achieving substantial efficiency gains and strong composability with existing methods.
+Our results demonstrate that \textit{learning what to write, then reading only what is needed}, constitutes a principled and practical recipe for efficient long-context inference.